Department for Employment and Learning

 The Department for Employment and Learning (DEL) (An Roinn Fostaíochta agus Foghlama; Ulster Scots: Depairtment for Employ an Learnin) was a devolved Northern Ireland government department in the Northern Ireland Executive.
 The minister with overall responsibility for the department was the Minister for Employment and Learning.

-The department was initially known as the Department of Higher and Further Education, Training and Employment (DHFETE), between 1999 and 2001.
+The department was initially known as the Department of Higher and Further Education, Training and Employment, between 1999 and 20 July 2001.

 Following the Fresh Start Agreement of November 2015, DEL was dissolved and its functions transferred to the Department for the Economy and Department for Communities, in order to reduce the size of the Northern Ireland Executive.

 Aim

 DEL's overall aim was to "promote learning and skills, to prepare people for work and to support the economy".

 Responsibilities

 The department's network of 'job centres' and 'jobs and benefits offices' advertised job opportunities for Northern Ireland residents.
 It was also responsible for policy in the following areas: